 Day 1: ARRIVAL IN GUILIN AND TRAVEL TO YANGSHUO

-Arrival in Guilin.
-You can reach Guilin by high-speed train from Hong Kong in less than 4 hours.
+Guilin can be reached by high-speed train from Hong Kong in less than 4 hours.
 You are met by your guide either the airport or the railway station.
-After that you travel (one hour) to Yangshuo.
+After that you travel to Yangshuo.

 The rather small town of Yangshuo is situated in the midst of a magnificent karst mountain landscape near the Li River.